Education-Cloud-Consultant Exam Questions With Explanations

 References:

-Which two actions should the consultant take?
+What should the consultant confirm?

 Explanation: